O1Anas/Arabiyy-keyboard/source/Docs/README-en.md

 - [x] Windows
 - [x] macOS
 - [x] Linux
-- [ ] Web
+- [x] Web
-- [ ] Android
+- [x] Android
-- [ ] iOS
+- [x] iOS

 ---
-- Support for other platforms like Web, Android, and iOS is planned for the future, in shaa'a Allah.
-- The tool was only tested on Windows, but there shouldn't be any problem with the other platforms.
+- The tool was only tested on Windows, Web & android, If you find a bug or an issue, please report it [here](https://github.com/O1Anas/Arabiyy-keyboard/issues/new).

 # <a id="download-install"></a>Download/Install
 To get the `Arabiyy` keyboard on your device, follow these steps: